What’s in a Playbook

 A new draft of a contract you've negotiated before

-The fastest way to spot deviations from your standard positions on a redline.
+The fastest way to spot where a redline has drifted from your standard positions.

 A document you receive from the other side